HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/access_content_reporting.md

         !!!note
             Typing in the input field will suggest users whose distinguished name (cn) matches the input.
 Only the suggested users are considered valid inputs.
 At least one of the suggested users must be selected to finish setting up the criteria.

     -   **Item type** - With this criterion, the report can be scoped to include items based on their included types.
+Multiple item types can be selected for this criterion.

         !!!note
             In case you select both a grouped item type (for example, All Authoring Templates) and one or more of its sub-types (for example, Content Template), the system only fulfills the search for the sub-types.
 The most specific search criteria of the sub-type is recognized because searching for the grouped item type nullifies the specific search.